-If you’re a Gold Coast-raised child of the circa 80s or 90s, there’s a good chance a portion of your adulthood (and possibly a slice of your dignity) was lost on the dance floor of Surfers Paradise’s infamous Beer Garden.
-Smack bang in the middle of the Cavill Avenue action, “The Beery”, as it’s fondly known, was the Gold Coast’s OG rooftop bar and live music venue.
-But our maturing taste saw us depart this grungy venue for greener pastures, leaving it predominately patronised by starry-eyed tourists, backpackers and pub crawls.
+If you’re a Gold Coast-raised child of the 80s or 90s, there’s a good chance a portion of your adulthood (and possibly a slice of your dignity) was lost on the dance floor of Surfers Paradise’s infamous Beer Garden.
+Smack bang in the middle of the Cavill Avenue action, “The Beery”, as it’s fondly known, is the Gold Coast’s OG garden bar and live music venue.

 If you celebrated 18 years on Earth with your feet stuck to the carpet, and have never returned, well, today we’re giving you several very good reasons to make the trip back.